Lakshika Kaushik

 Low Self-Confidence in Your Child?
 Get Support from the Best Child Therapist Near You

-Low confidence in a child doesn’t always show up clearly.
-It starts in small ways—holding back, avoiding certain situations, or needing more reassurance than before.
-These patterns are often linked with low self-confidence or low self-esteem in children, even when everything else seems normal.
+Low confidence in children doesn’t always show up clearly.
+It often begins in small ways—holding back, avoiding certain situations, or needing more reassurance than before.
+These patterns may be linked with low self-esteem, hesitation, or self-doubt, even when everything else seems normal.

-Everything else may seem fine, but something feels different.
-A child who was earlier comfortable may start seeming unsure, especially in school, social situations, or while trying something new.
+Everything else may seem fine on the surface, but something feels different.
+A child who was earlier comfortable may start appearing unsure, especially in school, social situations, or while trying something new.

 When this continues, it usually means confidence is being affected at a deeper level.
-Understanding this early can help you support your child better, and if needed, connect with a child therapist near you to guide them in building confidence step by step.
+Understanding these early signs can help you support your child better, and if needed, connect with a child therapist near you to guide them in building confidence step by step.

-These changes often begin quietly and show up in different parts of your child’s day.
-Over time, they start influencing how your child speaks, participates, and responds in both familiar and new situations.
+These changes usually begin gradually and may not be obvious at first.
+Over time, they start affecting how your child communicates, participates, and responds in both familiar and new situations.

 Some children start holding back even when they know the answer or have something to say.
-Speaking in front of others can feel uncomfortable.
+Speaking in front of others can feel uncomfortable or stressful.

 Staying silent instead of responding